-To provide education in several basic fields of university-parallel study for those students who plan to transfer to a senior institution and complete a bachelor's degree;
+- to provide a rigorous education in several basic fields of university-parallel study for those students who plan to transfer to a senior institution and complete a bachelor's degree;

-To provide student and program support in the form of assessment and guidance services designed to maximize program potential enabling students to reach their educational and career goals;
+- to provide student and program support in the form of assessment and guidance services designed to maximize program potential enabling students to reach their educational and career goals; and

 Western Oklahoma State College exists for students.
 The college, with its board, administration, faculty, and staff, is committed to student success, strengthening the community, technology development, and internal and external cooperation.
 It affirms equal access to all aspects of the institution for the diverse population it serves and approaches all endeavors with the highest standards of ethics and professionalism - a commitment to excellence.

-Click Here for the Higher Education Act (HEA) of institutional disclosure requirements
+Higher Education Act (HEA) of institutional disclosure requirements.